 The Nikon D5300 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

-The Canon D60 writes its imaging data to Compact Flash cards, while the D5300 uses SDXC cards.
+The D60 writes its imaging data to Compact Flash cards, while the D5300 uses SDXC cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-D60 and Nikon D5300 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the D5300 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the Canon D60 does not offer wifi capability.
+In contrast, the D60 does not provide wifi capability.

 Studio photographers will appreciate that the Canon D60 (unlike the D5300) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.